 A distinctly Christian worldview is integrated into the entire Mars Hill Academy student experience, including art, music, and drama.

 Mars Hill arts programs are designed to give students an appreciation for beauty and the tools to create artistic works that honor God.
 Students perform dramatic presentations of memorized Bible passages, poetry, and other literary works.
 They study and learn the elements of art from a biblical perspective, and create lovely pieces in a wide variety of media.
 In music and choir classes, students learn how to play the recorder, hand bells, and choir chimes, and are taught to sing joyfully to the Lord.
 They gain an appreciation for many different types of musical compositions, and are challenged to sing works in a variety of languages and genres.
-Students in our string orchestras learn to appreciate and play beautiful music together.
+Students in our strings orchestras learn to appreciate and play beautiful music together.
 Annual concerts showcase the talents of our choirs, Chamber Singers, and orchestras, and give students performance experience.

 Theater at Mars Hill Academy perfectly complements our students' study of rhetoric, art, music, and the humanities.
 Truth, beauty, and goodness are the standards that frame our show selection and inspire the creative process.
 Grammar students present short plays throughout the year and one stage production in the winter, while logic and rhetoric students stage one fall drama and one spring drama, respectively.
 Mars Hill Academy has developed a local reputation for excellence in theater with popular productions such as Pirates of Penzance, Beauty and the Beast, A Midsummer Night's Dream, Anne of Green Gables, and Great Expectations.

 Mars Hill Academy arts programs include the following: